asdawej/Python/README.md

 ## Tree & Codes

 For essay of decrete mathematics.
-In hand and successful.
+A big success.